 - iMessage

-Smoking tobacco is definitely more a part of the culture here as shisha (hookah, for you hipster Americans) has been a cultural norm of the Middle East since forever.
+Smoking tobacco is definitely more a part of the culture here as shisha (hookah) has been a cultural norm of the Middle East since forever.

-However, I just couldn't prepare myself for the amount of smoke indoors.
+When I first visited Dubai in 2016 I was shocked to discover that everyone smoked here… indoors!
 Especially in clubs and bars, people smoking shisha at every couch and countertop, and cigarettes at every hand in the bar.

-When I walked into the Mall of Emirates I looked at the stores immediately around me, and when I only saw Balenciaga, Gucci, Louis Vuitton, Audemars Piguet, etc. I knew I wasn't in Kansas anymore.
+When I walked into the Mall of Emirates I looked at the stores immediately around me.
+When I only saw Balenciaga, Gucci, Louis Vuitton,ย Audemars Piguet, etc. I knew I wasn't in Kansas (read: Virginia) anymore.

 Of course, they do have affordable stores here.
-I wish I'd known that Carrefour is a popular store here, and is basically the Walmart of the Middle East.
+I wish I'd known that Carrefour is a popular store hereโbasically the Walmart of the Middle East.
 I wouldn't have packed my pillow and sheets with me coming here!

-I usually shop at the Ibn Battuta mall (also metro accessible) because the prices are better than the Dubai Mall or the Mall of the Emirates, and they still have all my favorite stores like Sephora, Forever 21, H&M, New Look, and New Yorker.
+I usually shop at the Ibn Battuta Mall because it's also metro accessible and because the prices are better than the Dubai Mall or the Mall of the Emirates, and they still have all my favorite stores such as Sephora, Forever 21, H&M, New Look, and New Yorker.

 This was really a surprise.
 I'd heard before I came here that Dubai was a very safe city because the punishment for breaking laws is so severe.
 Turns out that is completely true.
 So let me eliminate some of your biggest fears right now: